Perry Maxwell: Early life

-Perry Duke Maxwell was born on June 13, 1879 in Princeton, Kentucky, to parents of Scottish descent.
-Maxwell was the son of Dr. James A. Maxwell (born 1847) and Caroline H. "Carrie" Harris (born 1851).
-He and his wife Ray had four children, daughters Elizabeth, Mary and Dora and son James Press Maxwell.He moved to Ardmore, Oklahoma, in 1897 after two forays at college where he studied classical literature.
-In 1902 he found the love of his life, Ray Woods, and they married that same year.
+Perry Duke Maxwell was born on June 13, 1879, in Princeton, Kentucky.
+He moved to Ardmore, Oklahoma, in 1897 after two forays at college where he studied classical literature.
+In 1902 he found the love of his life, Ray Sophronia Woods, and they married that same year.
 Poor health temporarily curtailed his collegiate studies but he finally graduated and settled into a banking job and eventually became vice president of the Ardmore National Bank where he would remain into his mid-30s.

 In 1913, on land he owned that was the site of a former dairy farm, Maxwell built the first nine holes of Dornick Hills Golf & Country Club in Ardmore.
 The remaining nine holes would not be completed until 1923.
 Maxwell—along with other fine golf course architects of this period such as Herbert Strong and Donald Ross—was not formally trained in golf course architecture.
-Most golf course architects who worked in the United States during the late 19th and early 20th century were immigrants from Scotland and England whose sole qualifications were their knowledge of golf and ability to play the game.
+Most golf course architects who worked in the United States during the late 19th and early 20th century were immigrants from Scotland and England whose only qualifications were their knowledge of golf and ability to play the game.